Abhi-2109/Image-Gallery-Website/README.md

 This is just a template i made for myself.
 No Backend is used.
 Just a static html page
-I used boottrap grid layout and its components.
+I used bootstrap grid layout and its components.